 City Market was originally located where Ellis Square currently stands, and it served as a farmers market for the city of Savannah and nearby communities.

-Customers could buy fresh fish, oysters, crabs, veggies, fruits, and nuts from local vendors — much like we do today when the Farmers Market sets up in beautiful Forsyth Park each Saturday.
+Customers could buy fresh fish, oysters, crabs, veggies, fruits, and nuts from local vendors — much like we do today when the Farmers Market sets up in Forsyth Park each Saturday.

 Savannah’s first City Market building was a one-story open-air structure.